jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 ### Collecting Data

-Both the raw data and the summarized data will be put in `misc/eval/perf_data` and `misc/eval/mem_data`. `misc/eval/perf_data/benchmark/perf.csv` contains the data that were used to draw the figures in Fig. 5 of the paper.
+Both the raw data and the summarized data will be written to `misc/eval/perf_data` and `misc/eval/mem_data`. `misc/eval/perf_data/benchmark/perf.csv` contains the data that were used to draw the figures in Fig. 5 of the paper.
 Similarly, those `misc/eval/mem_data/benchmark/mem.csv` were used for Table 4 of the paper.